-This walker will generated reduced versions of the BAM files that still follow the BAM spec and contain all the information necessary for the GSA variant calling pipeline.
-Some options allow you to tune in how much compression you want to achieve.
-The default values have been shown to reduce a typical whole exome BAM file 100x.
+This tool will generate reduced versions of the BAM files that still follow the BAM specification and contain all the information necessary to call variants according to the GATK Best Practices recommendations.
+Some options allow you to tune how much compression you want to achieve.
+The default values have been shown to reduce a typical whole exome BAM file by 100x.
 The higher the coverage, the bigger the savings in file size and performance of the downstream tools.

 The BAM file to be compressed

 The compressed (reduced) BAM file.